-When Brad Pitt arrived at the premiere for new movie "Bullet Train" last month, his laidback linen outfit made headlines everywhere -- or part of it did, at least.
-The actor, who is known for hypermasculine roles in films such as "Fight Club" and "Once Upon a Time in Hollywood," completed his blush pink-and-brown ensemble with an eye-catching twist: a skirt.
+When Brad Pitt arrived at the premiere for “Bullet Train” in July, his laidback linen outfit made headlines everywhere – or part of it did, at least.
+The actor, who is known for hypermasculine roles in films such as “Fight Club” and “Once Upon a Time in Hollywood,” completed his blush pink-and-brown ensemble with an eye-catching twist: a skirt.

 “I don’t know!”
 Pitt later told Variety magazine of the inspiration behind his wardrobe choice.
 “We’re all going to die, so let’s mess it up.”

 Pitt joined a growing roster of stars recently pictured wearing gender-neutral skirts, from Oscar Isaac’s below-the-knee pleated number at the “Moon Knight” premiere to Lil Nas X’s metallic pink miniskirt.
 Actor Billy Porter, “Schitt’s Creek” star Dan Levy, basketball player Russell Westbrook and rapper A$AP Rocky have also embraced the trend.

 Outside Hollywood, the phenomenon has been gaining traction for years, according to Carl R. Friend, the administrator (and self-described “Master Barista”) of The Skirt Café, an online forum dedicated to men’s skirts.
 While he believes “undue” attention is being paid to skirt-wearing celebrities, he nonetheless welcomed the increased visibility.

 “It is what it is,” said Friend, whose interest in skirts dates back to the 1980s, over email.
 “And if it engenders an acceptance of skirts on guys, then I suppose it’s for the better.”